MetaDocencia/SitioWeb/content/en/Proyecto/mapeo-comunidades/index.md

   caption:
   alt_text: "group of people collaborating and working together in an office, representing harmony and cooperation in a work environment"
 linktitle: Mapping of Open Science Communities, Organizations, and Events in Latin America
-summary: Collaborative Repository for Latin America gathering relevant and accessible information about events, funding opportunities, workshops, courses, communities, and organizations of open science in Spanish.
+summary: Collaborative repository gathering information about events, funding opportunities, training, communities, and organizations of open science in Spanish.
 title: Mapping of Open Science Communities, Organizations, and Events in Latin America
 spellcheck: true
 authors: